Skip to main content

 • Continuing to support staff through Professional Development and in-service opportunities in implementing literacy based strategies in the classroom;

-• Continuing to support our Indigenous students to engage in the English Language Support; and
+• Continuing to support our Indigenous students to engage in the English Language Support and supporting the SLP Jordan’s Principle application; and

-• Continuing to support students in participating in literacy programs including School Wide Write and District Literacy Assessments.
+• Continuing to support student participation in literacy programs including School Wide Write and District Literacy Assessments.

 How Are We Doing?